-JulieAnn moved to Beijing in 2006 to formally study Chinese, and study under two "last generation practitioners" who were born and educated prior to 1949.
-Seeing these older doctors treat acute and chronic conditions in their clinics was inspiring.
-During this time, JulieAnn also benefitted from education in classical Chinese, as her teachers agreed to work with the Association for Traditional Studies documentation project; reading and explaining the classic books of Chinese medicine in his living room to JulieAnn and husband Andrew.
-Reading character by character, often pulling out dictionaries, calligraphy brushes, clinical and personal stories to illustrate the tangibility of the text.
+JulieAnn thus moved to Beijing full time to study under two "last generation practitioners", born and educated prior to 1949.
+During this time, JulieAnn also learned to read and write Chinese.
+Through the Association for Traditional Studies video documentation project; octogenarian Dr Li HongXiang lectured on the classic books of Chinese medicine in his living room to JulieAnn and husband Andrew.
+Reading character by character, pulling out dictionaries, calligraphy brushes, clinical examples and personal stories to illustrate the tangibility of the text.
 JulieAnn can never thank Dr Li HongXiang enough for bringing classic texts and Chinese philosophy to life.

 JulieAnn and husband Andrew entered the doctorate level medical program at the ZheJiang Chinese Medicine University in 2010, and completed doctorate studies with a focus on the classical perspective of herbs.
 With the changing visa laws and growing cost of living in Asia with 3 children, rJulieAnn & Andrew returned to the United States in 2014.

 Through their not-for-profit teaching clinic in Asheville, NC, online curriculae and lecturing internationally, JulieAnn and Andrew work to promote classically based, clinically focused, tangible and effective Chinese medicine.